-The Vale of Belvoir (pronounced “beaver”) literally means ‘beautiful view’ and offers a wide variety of activities, trails, market towns, and venues offering fine food and drink and yet only 12 miles from Nottingham.
+The Vale of Belvoir (pronounced “beaver”) literally means ‘beautiful view’ and offers a wide variety of activities, trails, market towns, skydiving and venues offering fine food and drink while only 12 miles from Nottingham.

 Historic houses are aplenty: Belvoir Castle, the ancestral home of the Duke of Rutland, is just 7 miles away & rich in secrets.
 The Engine Yard hosts some fine shops, a walled garden centre and a cafe in the foothills of the Castle.